The-Center-for-Remembering/westco-ancient/practices/working-with-seasons.md

 ## Seasons @ West Co.

-The product we're making helps people experience time differently.
-We have a strong intuition that we can't build this experience effectively until we too are off autopilot and live more in sync with natural rhythms.
-That's why instead of talking about quarters and fiscal years we synchronize our team and production schedules with seasons.
+The product we’re making helps people experience time differently.
+We don’t think we can build this experience effectively until we too are off autopilot and live more in sync with natural rhythms.
+That’s why instead of talking about quarters and fiscal years we synchronize our team and production schedules with seasons.

 ### How We Practice